Zatyshshia: Ukrainian People's Republic, Ukrainian State, Civil War

 On January 21, 1919, Mikhail Ivanovich Tugan-Baranovsky, who headed a financial mission in the delegation of the Directorate of Ukraine, which was heading for the Paris Peace Conference, died of a heart attack near the station.
-Buried in Odessa.
+Buried in Odesa.

 From the end of March 1919 it was a part of the Ukrainian Soviet Socialist Republic.
 (As a result of the Red Army offensive).

 From the end of August 1919, the territory where Zatyshshia is located was separated from the main territory of the Soviet republics by the territories of the Ukrainian People's Republic and the Armed Forces of South Russia, and in fact did not belong to any state entity and was not controlled by anyone.

 As a result of the peaceful division of this territory, Zatyshshia became the extreme point of controlled Armed Forces of South Russia, which came from the south.
 AFSR sent 326 well-armed soldiers here.
 They had 2 guns, 16 machine guns, 380 horses, a train with 29 cars.
 The commander of the group was Captain Lyashkov.
 The group sent by the Ukrainian People's Republic stopped at Perekhrestove station, the closest north of Zatyshshia.
 There were more than 300 soldiers in the group, but less than a third of them were armed.
 The regiment had three machine guns, one of which was defective.
 The group was commanded by Colonel Mykola Arkas.
 The first contacts between the representatives of the two armies were quite peaceful.
 The commanders met and assured each other of friendship and alliance.
 But a few days later, on the night of September 14, for contradictory reasons and under contradictory circumstances, Ukrainian soldiers captured and disarmed the White Army.
 Captain Lyashkov, who was convinced of Arkas's peacefulness and therefore did not take security measures, publicly shot himself.
 Arkas ordered to bury him with honors.
 On the same day, the commander of the White Army, Anton Denikin, ordered an offensive against the UPR Army.
 It was accepted to consider that the outbreak of war was more favorable to the "White" Army, so Mykola Arkas was declared a traitor by order of the army of the UPR.
 Most of his regiment later returned to the UPR army.
 Hetman Pavlo Skoropadskyi, who was personally acquainted with Arkas, described this episode in detail in his memoirs.

 From then until February 1920 a member of the South Russia.